Geniusum/pbr/readme.md

 (In FRENCH)

 ## Documentation  (English) :
-The PBR was made for be very minimal
+The PBR was made for be very minimal (only 14 instructions).
+It's a stack based langage who works with piles (only 3 piles).
+The syntax are simple but programs are headache.

+### Piles available
+There are 3 piles : the pile A for